-Proper physically protected cycle tracks will be provided either side of Oatlands Drive.
-The road will be made one-way (south) for motor traffic to create the space needed, and a speed limit of 20mph applied.
+Proper physically protected cycle tracks would be provided either side of Oatlands Drive, and the pavements would be made wider to give more space to pupils walking to St Aidan’s and St John Fisher schools.
+The road would be made one-way (south) for motor traffic to create the space needed, and a speed limit of 20mph applied.

-Tiger crossings are to be provided where Slingsby Walk crosses Oatlands Drive and Wetherby Road, as well as where it meets Knaresborough Road.
-There’s to be a further tiger crossing at the junction of Oatlands Drive and Hookstone Road.
+Parallel pedestrian and cycle crossings would be provided where Slingsby Walk crosses Oatlands Drive and Wetherby Road, as well as where it meets Knaresborough Road.
+There would be a further crossing at the junction of Oatlands Drive and Hookstone Road.

-The Oatlands Drive scheme will help provide a safe cycle route between Hornbeam Park and the town centre, as well as from the Woodlands and Oatlands residential area to town.
-It will allow more pupils to get to St Aidan’s and St John Fisher schools by bike.
+The Oatlands Drive scheme would help provide a safe cycle route between Hornbeam Park/Yorkshire Showground and the town centre, as well as from the Woodlands and Oatlands residential area to town.
+It would allow more pupils to get to St Aidan’s and St John Fisher schools by bike.

 A59 Knaresborough – Harrogate (£250,000)

-Segregated on-road cycle tracks will be provided either side of the A59 between High Bridge, Knaresborough, and the Harrogate Golf Club at the edge of Starbeck.
+Segregated on-road cycle tracks would be provided either side of the A59 between High Bridge, Knaresborough, and the Harrogate Golf Club at the edge of Starbeck.

 Although the bid states that the width of the tracks is 1.5m, we’re told it is actually 2.0m.